cf73/cfdesign/content/collections/projects/midland-industries.md

               -
                 type: text
                 text: 'In my redesign, the new sub-navigation (1) introduces visual segmentation and a slight reordering for easier comprehension and scannability.'
         type: after
         enabled: true
     type: before_and_after
-    enabled: true
-  -
-    id: m7ji7kmv
-    title: 'Search + Filter issues'
-    before:
-      -
-        id: m7ji8bcj
-        before_image: before-2.png
-        before_description:
-          -
-            type: paragraph
-            content:
-              -
-                type: text
-                text: 'Different filter states of ‘Orders’ are presented as separate pages: ‘Order History’, ‘Open Orders’, ‘Saved Orders’ (1).
-This makes it impossible to search or filter across all simultaneously (2).'
-        type: before
-        enabled: true
-    after:
-      -
-        id: m7ji8u5e
-        after_image: after-2.png
-        after_description:
-          -
-            type: paragraph
-            content:
-              -
-                type: text
-                text: '‘Order History’, ‘Open Orders’ and ‘Saved Orders’ from the old subnav are combined into the new single ‘Orders’ tab (1) as faceted sub-navigation (2).
-This allows for additional nuance such as ‘Partially Fulfilled’ status to be surfaced quickly, while also making search and filter possible from a single location (3).'
-        type: after
-        enabled: true
-    type: before_and_after